 With a growing membership of close to 500 employees, VetNet offers a wide variety of support and activities for our ex-military colleagues and reservists.
 The network actively engages in Armed Forces Week, Armistice Week, and the Invictus Games.
 There’s regular webinars on wellbeing, mental health, resilience, and high performance.
 Across the world, we’re connecting veteran networks to learn from each other, guide and grow.

 Coming soon!
-Want to talk to an employee whose from the military about their experience?
+Do you want to talk to one of our ex-forces employees about their experience finding a job after the military?
 No problem!
-We’re building a VetNet portal where anyone from a military background interested in joining BAE Systems has the opportunity to ask questions directly to a veteran that’s currently working for us
+We’re building a VetNet portal where anyone from a military background interested in joining us has the opportunity to ask questions directly.

 We value the unique relationship we have with serving members and veterans.
 We’re a founding member of the UK Armed Forces Covenant and one of the first winners of the MoD Employer Recognition Scheme Gold Award that recognises an organisation’s commitment to the Covenant – we aim to go above and beyond our current commitments in our drive to make BAE Systems a positive place for veterans to work.